Andyccs/sport-news-retrieval/README.md

 $ python crawler/news_crawler.py
 ```

-Two json files, `espn_data.json` and `The NBACentral_data.json`, will be created at the root directory of this project.
+Two json files, `espn_data.json` and `TheNBACentral_data.json`, will be created at the root directory of this project.

 ## Indexing

-We start Solr 5 server and index our data by using the following commands:
+We start Solr 5.0 server and index our data by using the following commands:

 ```Shell
 $ solr start -s root_of_project/index/solr